camunda/camunda-bpm-examples/spring-boot-starter/example-webapp/README.md

 }
 ```

-3. You can also put BPMN, CMMN and DMN files in your classpath, they will be automatically deployed and registered within process application.
+3. You can also put BPMN, CMMN and DMN files in your classpath, they will be automatically deployed and registered within a process application.

 ## Run the application and use Camunda Webapps

-You can build the application by calling `mvn clean install` and then run it with `java -jar` command.
+You can build the application with `mvn clean install` and then run it with `java -jar` command.

 Then you can access Camunda Webapps in browser: `http://localhost:8080` (provide login/password from `application.yaml`)